japila-books/apache-spark-internals/docs/core/AppStatusStore.md

 createLiveStore creates a fully-initialized AppStatusStore.

-Internally, createLiveStore creates a xref:core:ElementTrackingStore.adoc[] (with a new xref:core:InMemoryStore.adoc[] and the input xref:ROOT:SparkConf.adoc[SparkConf]).
+Internally, createLiveStore creates a core:ElementTrackingStore.md[] (with a new core:InMemoryStore.md[] and the input ROOT:SparkConf.md[SparkConf]).

-createLiveStore creates a xref:core:AppStatusListener.adoc[] (with the `ElementTrackingStore` created, the input `SparkConf` and the `live` flag enabled).
+createLiveStore creates a core:AppStatusListener.md[] (with the `ElementTrackingStore` created, the input `SparkConf` and the `live` flag enabled).

 In the end, createLiveStore creates an <<creating-instance, AppStatusStore>> (with the `ElementTrackingStore` and `AppStatusListener` just created).

-createLiveStore is used when SparkContext is xref:ROOT:spark-SparkContext-creating-instance-internals.adoc#_statusStore[created].
+createLiveStore is used when SparkContext is ROOT:spark-SparkContext-creating-instance-internals.md#_statusStore[created].

 == [[close]] Closing AppStatusStore